Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Dilated eye exam (at first, 5 years after diagnosis, although your child’s healthcare provider might recommend earlier or more frequent testing).
 Eye exams check your child for retinopathy (damage to the blood vessels in the eyes).

-Your child should receive the following vaccinations at least as often as stated below:
+Your child should get the following vaccines, in addition to the recommended routine childhood vaccines, at least as often as stated below:

-Influenza (once a year).
+Influenza (or flu shot, once a year).
 Having the flu can make it harder to keep your child’s blood sugar levels healthy.

 Pneumonia (at least once, then as needed).
 Pneumonia can be a serious problem for children with diabetes.
 Ask your child’s healthcare provider how often this vaccine is needed.